Loading Events

 12.30 – 13.30 Lunch

-13.30 – 14.50 Welcom by Arkady Zgonnikov (Co-Director CMHC).
-Keynotes by David Abbink (Scientific Director CMHC), Kim van Sparrentak (European Parliament), and Rudi Turksema (Netherlands Court of Audit)
+13.30 – 14.50 Welcome by Arkady Zgonnikov (Co-Director CMHC).
+Keynotes by David Abbink (Scientific Director CMHC) and Kim van Sparrentak (European Parliament)

-15.10 – 16.40 Keynote by Barbara Holder (Embry-Riddle Aeronautical University) and an interactive session on bringing MHC research to practice
+14.50 – 16.40 Keynotes by Barbara Holder (Embry-Riddle Aeronautical University) and Ilse Harms (Dutch Vehicle Authority), and an interactive session on bringing MHC research to practice

 16.40 – 17.00 Official Launch of the Centre for Meaningful Human Control